-Emergency Response Plan Updated
+Emergency Response Plan

-In 2011, the District updated its Emergency Response Plan (ERP) which meets Massachusetts Departments of Environmental regulations 310 CMR 22.04(13) and Massachusetts Guidelines and Policies for Public Water Suppliers.
-The ERP is a general guide for the District to use in the case of an emergency.
+The District maintains an Emergency Response Plan (ERP) which meets Massachusetts Departments of Environmental regulations 310 CMR 22.04(13) and Massachusetts Guidelines and Policies for Public Water Suppliers.
+It serves as a guide for the District in the case of an emergency.

-As part of the new ERP, a new training program for District employees was developed and approved by the Massachusetts Board of Certified Water Operators.
-This training program has helped strengthen the District's ability to quickly identify and act in emergency situations.
-Credits from these training sessions are awarded to our operators and used as education credits towards there state drinking water licenses.
+As part of the ERP, District employees receive training to strengthen the District's ability to quickly identify and respond to emergencies.
+The training sessions earn education credits for our employees that hold state drinking water operator licenses.

-A recent enhancement to the ERP was the installation of an emergency calling service also known as "Reverse 9-1-1".
-The emergency calling program is provided by CodeRED.
-It enables the District to notify residents and businesses of water emergencies such as a "boil water" order or a major water main break.
-Information about CodeRED can be found on the District's website.
-Customers can customize their calling preferences (ex: adding a cell phone) by following the link on the left side of the home page.
-If you have questions, please call the District at 508-398-3351.
+The District partners with the Town of Dennis to provide an emergency calling service also known as "Reverse 9-1-1."
+The service enables the District to notify residents and businesses of water emergencies such as a "boil water" order or a major water main break.
+Information about CodeRED can be found on the District's website or by calling the District office at 508-398-3351.

-The mission of the District is to protect the public health of our customers by being prepared to respond immediately to a variety of events that may result in contamination of the water supply or disruption of supplying water.
-This Emergency Response Plan and training is a tool to achieve this mission.
+The goal of the ERP is to protect the public health of our customers by being prepared to respond immediately to a variety of events that may result in contamination of the water supply or disruption of water service.